Updated on March 19, 2023

 By Jeph Jacques

-“Questionable Content” is a long-running webcomic that’s a “slice of life” strip.
-It takes place in a college town, but in a “twenty minutes into the future” setting; here, sentient robots are commonplace.
+“Questionable Content” is a long-running “slice of life” webcomic.
+It takes place in a college town, but in a “twenty minutes into the future” setting where sentient robots (“AIs”) coexist with humans.

 Scandinavia and the World

-“Scandinavia and the World” is a comic about the countries of the world as people, focused mainly on the Nordic countries.
-I particularly like Sweden, who has to put up with the obnoxious antics of Denmark.
+“Scandinavia and the World” is a comic about the countries of the world represented as people; the main stars are the Nordic countries.
+I particularly like Sweden, who has to put up with Denmark’s boorish behavior.
+America’s also represented in the strip; he’s basically an in-shape/gun obsessed Homer Simpson.

 This Modern World